United States Regiments & Batteries > New York > Eighth New York Infantry Regiment

 February-April | Duty at Brook’s Station |

-April 22 | Three years service men consolidated to a company |
+April 22 | Three years service men were consolidated to a company. |

-April 23 | Mustered out, expiration of term under Colonel Prince Felix Salm-Salm, Lt.
-Colonel Hedterich and Major Hedterich |
+April 23 | The Eighth New York Infantry Regiment mustered out with the end of its term of enlistment under the command of Colonel Prince Felix Salm-Salm, Lieutenant Colonel Hedterich and Major Hedterich |

-May 5 | Company of three years service men transferred to 68th Regiment New York Infantry |
+May 5 | The company of three years service men was transferred to 68th Regiment New York Infantry |